zaufi/github-labels/README.rst

     Usage: github-labels [OPTIONS] INPUT_FILE

-      Mass-setting of labels at Github repositories
+      Mass-setting labels to Github repositories

     Options:
-      --config TEXT           User config  [default: ~/.config/github-labels.conf]
+      --config FILE           File name of the user config.  [default:
+                              /home/zaufi/.config/github-labels.conf]
-      -r, --dry-run           Do not perform real actions -v, --verbose           Be a little bit verbose -s, --only-show-labels  Only show configured labels.
-Do not do any network operations
+      -r, --dry-run           Do not perform real actions.
+      -v, --verbose           Be a little bit verbose.
+      -s, --only-show-labels  Only show configured labels.
+Do not do any network operations.
-      --help                  Show this message and exit
+      -h, --help              Show this message and exit.

 The program accepts a YAML file with a list of labels and repositories to apply.
 Basically it looks like this: